 Seed beginning soil has been baked at a high temperature to become a sterile ground, without the added bacteria.
 In case you are growing a few seeds, yard dirt is fine.
 A few of the seed products are likely to survive regardless of what ground you use.

 Next, you will require somewhere to put that ground.
-Depending on some seeds you would like to grow, you can use anything from the generic plastic cup along with holes poked in the bottom part to a divided seed holder.
+Depending on some seeds you would like to grow, you can use anything from the generic plastic cup along with holes poked in the bottom part of a divided seed holder.
 Anything that will hold the ground in place and allow excess drinking water to escape will do the trick.

 Utilization of a humidity dome strongly recommended if you use a seedling holder; this will help the seedlings soak up water since their underlying systems have not fully created.